NTForked/apic2d/README.md

 Ando, Ryoichi, Nils Thurey, and Reiji Tsuruno.
 "Preserving fluid sheets with adaptively sampled anisotropic particles."
 IEEE transactions on visualization and computer graphics 18.8 (2012): 1202-1214.

+Zhu, Yongning, and Robert Bridson.
+"Animating sand as a fluid."
+ACM Transactions on Graphics (TOG) 24.3 (2005): 965-972.

 Brackbill, Jeremiah U., and Hans M. Ruppel.
 "FLIP: A method for adaptively zoned, particle-in-cell calculations of fluid flows in two dimensions."
 Journal of Computational physics 65.2 (1986): 314-343.

 The general FLIP integrator is contributed by Qi Guo.